 In 2006 she received the first annual Boston College Graduate School of Arts and Sciences Faculty Mentoring Award.
 She is a 2013 MacArthur Fellow.

-The Material Fall of Roman Britain (University of Pennsylvania Press, in press).
+The Material Fall of Roman Britain (University of Pennsylvania Press, 2021).

 Britain After Rome: The Fall and Rise of the Middle Ages, c.
 400–c.
 1050, New Penguin History of Britain, vol. 2 (Penguin: UK edition, 2010; US and paperback editions, 2011; Chinese translation, 2017).